rohan-mehta-1024/rohan-mehta-1024.github.io/resources/public/projects/wordle.md

 That said, the data-collection process has only just begun.
 It will be interesting to see what trends persist and which new ones develop in the coming months.
-To that end, I've created the <a class="colored-text-link" href=https://mehta-rohan.com/wordle-data-repository/>Wordle Data Repository</a> to host all the data the program continues to collect in the coming days.
+To that end, I've created the <a class="colored-text-link" href=https://mehta-rohan.com/wordle-data-repository/>Wordle Data Repository</a> to host all the data that the program continues to collect.
 Be sure to check it out, and let me know what you discover!